“There are so many direct mail marketing companies! How can I find the right fit for us?”

 But choosing the right company can be tough.
-There are hundreds of direct mail marketing companies that, to the untrained eye, appear to be very similar.
+There are hundreds of print and mail services for businesses that, to the untrained eye, appear to be very similar.

 As they say — the devil is in the details.